Ercanar/bachelor-thesis/Thesis.typ

 Surface albedo feedback describes the influence of the reflectivity of surfaces on the temperature.
 When ice melts due to warmer climate the reflectivity will decrease, leading to a further warming, leading to more ice melting.
+According to @IPCC_AR6 the albedo feedback warms the climate by $Delta T_A = 0.77 K$ when the $"CO"_2$ quadruples.

-Cloud feedback is the main contributor to the uncertainty of climate sensitivity in the IPCC report, which shows positive and negative values in the results of general circulation models (GCMs). @IPCC_2023 \
+Cloud feedback is the main contributor to the uncertainty of climate sensitivity in the IPCC report, which shows positive and negative values in the results of general circulation models (GCMs) @IPCC_2023.
+#pagebreak()
+According to @IPCC_AR6 the cloud feedback warms the climate by $Delta T_C = 0.64 K$ when the $"CO"_2$ quadruples.
-If warmer climate produces more low-altitude clouds, the feedback may be negative (cooling) since more incoming short wave radiation is reflected.
+If warmer climate produces more low-altitude clouds, the feedback may be negative (cooling) since more incoming shortwave radiation is reflected.
 But a warmer climate could also change clouds in a way that the effect is positive.
 A more in-depth discussion on that is found in @Stephens2005.

 The water vapor feedback is a strongly positive one.
-Water vapor is the most impactful greenhouse gas as found in @Schmidt2010 in 2010.
+Water vapor is the most impactful greenhouse gas as found in @Schmidt2010.
 Warmer air can also contain more water vapor, leading to a stronger greenhouse effect.
+According to @IPCC_AR6 the water vapor feedbacks warms the climate by $Delta T_V = 2.79 K$ when the $"CO"_2$ quadruples.

 Lapse rate feedback describes the influence of the coupling between surface air and the top of the atmosphere (TOA).
 This coupling leads to different resulting behaviors depending on the latitude.
 In the tropics, the high convection creates a very strong coupling, leading to a steepening of the moist adiabatic lapse rate.
-Therefore, more latent heat is released into the atmosphere, resulting in a smaller increase in surface temperature to balance out a given TOA imbalance. @Pithan2014
+Therefore, more latent heat is released into the atmosphere, resulting in a smaller increase in surface temperature to balance out a given TOA imbalance @Pithan2014.
 The lapse rate feedback is therefore negative in the tropics.

-In the arctics, the surface air is colder and dense; there is almost no convection, coupling the surface air to the TOA.
+In the arctics, the surface air is colder and dense; there is almost no convection coupling the surface air to the TOA.
 Therefore, radiation is the primary coupling mechanism, resulting in a higher surface temperature difference to balance out a given TOA imbalance.
-The lapse rate feedback is positive in the arctics. @Pithan2014
+The lapse rate feedback is positive in the arctics @Pithan2014.
+According to @IPCC_AR6 the water vapor feedbacks cools the climate by $Delta T_V = 1.07 K$ when the $"CO"_2$ quadruples.

 Arctic amplification is the tendency of the higher latitudes of the globe to respond more to a given forcing than regions around the equator.
 @Pithan2014 describes that phenomenon in more detail.
 The authors outline the main contributors of arctic amplification as albedo feedback and lapse rate feedback.